Overview

 - Marine life: regular dolphin sightings; occasional whale sightings from the northern outlook.

-- Resident llamas: friendly animals that often mingle with visitors, a hit with families.
+- Resident animals: alpacas, donkeys and horses mingle with visitors – a hit with families.

-- Camping facilities: designated pitches for tents and campervans, with basic amenities and a fast‑food kiosk serving coffee and light meals.
+- Camping: designated pitches for tents and campervans, with water points and toilet facilities.

-- Picnic areas: shaded spots ideal for a family lunch while watching the tide roll in.
+- Picnic areas: shaded tables and benches ideal for a family lunch.

 Practical Information